sunitmody/todomvc/examples/react/readme.md

 - Used array methods (higher-order functions) such as .map, .filter, and .some to modify arrays to help with state management.

 - Managed filtering of todos by tags using a click-handler to modify state.
 This is compared to the existing filtering logic of active vs completed todos which uses the URL's endpoint and routing to modify state.

+- Implemented logic to prevent repeated tags from appearing in the footer and for todos without tags to not cause erroneous HTML elements to be created in the footer or next to the todo item.

 <a name="improvements"/>